-The CDC administers the Surplus Removal Program and the Domestic Seasonality Programs throughout the year, but operating surplus or deficits generated by these programs are respectively returned to or recovered from the provincial milk boards and agencies.
+The CDC administers the Surplus Removal Program and the Domestic Seasonality Program throughout the year, but operating surplus or deficits generated by these programs are respectively returned to or recovered from the provincial milk boards and agencies on an annual basis at year-end.
 In both cases, they are reported on the Statement of Operations and Comprehensive Income in the year that they are determined.
 In the event of an operating surplus at year-end, the return is reported under "Distribution to provincial milk boards and agencies".
 For an operating deficit, the recovery is reported under "Recovery from provincial milk boards and agencies".